momtx/meataxe/src/mainpage.md

 - @ref mf
 - @ref mrep
 - @ref imat
-- @ref intset
 - @ref matset

-\par Layer 3 - Algorithms
+# Layer 3 - Algorithms
 This layer provides more complex operations which typically involve several objects.
 The spin-up and split functions are examples for this layer.